 3. Visa requirements

-Italy is part of Schengen agreement and visa for any of the countries from the Schengen group is also valid for Italy.
-List of countries members of Schengen Agreement and countries requiring visa can be found here.
+Italy is part of the Schengen agreement and a visa for any of the countries from the Schengen group is also valid for Italy.
+A list of countries members of the Schengen Agreement and countries requiring visas can be found here.

-More details about visa requirement for Italy and application process can be found here.
+More details about visa requirements for Italy and the application process can be found here.

 4. Getting there